AceDataCloud/SoraAPI/README.md

 ### Asynchronous Callback

-Since the Sora Videos Generation API takes a relatively long time to generate, about 1-2 minutes, if the API does not respond for a long time, the HTTP request will keep the connection open, leading to additional system resource consumption.
+Since the Sora Videos Generation API takes a relatively long time to generate, approximately 1-2 minutes, if the API does not respond for a long time, the HTTP request will keep the connection open, leading to additional system resource consumption.
 Therefore, this API also provides support for asynchronous callbacks.

 The overall process is: when the client initiates a request, an additional `callback_url` field is specified.
 After the client initiates the API request, the API will immediately return a result containing a `task_id` field information, representing the current task ID.
 When the task is completed, the generated video result will be sent to the client-specified `callback_url` in the form of a POST JSON, which also includes the `task_id` field, so that the task result can be associated by ID.